impostorsguides/impostorsguides.github.io/rbenv/part-2/2-h-content.md

 (stopping here for the day; 31137 words)

 While I was reading through the code yesterday, I noticed that the `rbenv-commands` file has a corresponding test file called `commands.bats`.
 I had never heard of the `.bats` extension before, so I decided to Google it.
-Nothing came up on Google's page 1 when I tried “bats file extension”, but when I Googled “how to run bats test”, the first result was [this Github repo](https://github.com/sstephenson/bats){:target="_blank" rel="noopener"}, which I noticed was maintained by [Github user Sam Stephenson](https://github.com/sstephenson){:target="_blank" rel="noopener"}, the same person who I've seen author many commits in the RBENV repo.
+Nothing came up on Google's page 1 when I tried "bats file extension", but when I Googled "how to run bats test", the first result was [this Github repo](https://github.com/sstephenson/bats){:target="_blank" rel="noopener"}, which I noticed was maintained by [Github user Sam Stephenson](https://github.com/sstephenson){:target="_blank" rel="noopener"}, the same person who I've seen author many commits in the RBENV repo.
 In fact, I suspect he is the original author of RBENV, though I haven't bothered to research that (TO-DO- actually do that).

 The `bats` repo is archived, meaning there won't be further updates to it, but I still want to see if the code works and can be used to run tests in the `rbenv` repo.
 I'd be surprised if it didn't, since RBENV is still maintained and therefore still needs a way to run its own tests.